Top Dallas Managed IT Services & IT Support

 - Managed Backups: An MSP can run daily, weekly, monthly, or quarterly backups on workstations, servers, and other devices, helping prevent a major loss of data in both your day-to-day environment, as well as update and back up your disaster recovery files.
 And, an MSP can help build and manage a Disaster Recovery site if you do not have one.
 Buchanan Backup services include servers, workstations, mobile devices, and storage repository (SAN/NAS).

-- Cost Savings: Most MSPs have already made an investment in software and systems that support an infrastructure and give visibility to everything going on in that network.
+- Cost Savings: Most MSPs have already made an investment in software and systems that support infrastructure and give visibility to everything going on in that network.
 By utilizing an MSP, you shift your burden from a capital expense, needing to purchase this yourself, to an operational expense.
 They simply connect your systems to their tools, use their man power and expertise to monitor, do health checks, run alerts and more, providing you the peace of mind that your systems are up and running and virus free.

 - Network Device Management: As an MSP, Buchanan will provide proactive monitoring and end-to-end support for network components including routers, switches, firewalls, and wireless access points/wireless LAN controllers (WAPs/WLCs).
-Services typically includes health monitoring, incident management, and Subject Matter Expert (SME) support.
+Services typically include health monitoring, incident management, and Subject Matter Expert (SME) support.

 - Patching: Many security issues arise because patches are out of date.
 Using a MSP for patching offers monthly or quarterly review of your servers, depending upon your patching requirements, and scans your systems for the current patches on the devices.
 Many MSPs offer different levels of patching from auto update monitoring to customized patch lab, updates, and monitoring.
 Talking to a MSP about your specific patching needs is always recommended.